sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-07-New-Features.md

     // prints true
     System.out.println(steve.equals(alsoSteve));
 ```
-The hashCode() function similarly uses all fields to form the hashCode().
+The `hashCode()` function similarly uses all fields to form the `hashCode()`.

 ---

 A downside of `record`s is that, as yet, they don't work with many ORMs like Hibernate.
 If you aren't familiar with ORMs, don't worry.
-It's somethign we will cover later in the class.
+It's something we will cover later in the class.

 ## Text Blocks
 __Introduced in Java 15__